jbooth/flotilla/README.md

 	// the command has been processed on the leader and replicated on this node.
 	//
 	// Visibility:  Upon receiving a successful Result from the returned channel,
-	// our command and all previously successful commands cluster-wide
+	// our command and all previously successful commands from any machine
-	// have been committed to the leader and to local storage,
+	// have been committed to the leader and to this machine's local storage,
 	// and will be visible to all future Read() Txns on this node or the leader.
 	// Other nodes aside from this node and the leader are guaranteed to execute
 	// all commands in the same order, guaranteeing consistency with concurrent